Health Canada’s Forward Regulatory Plan: 2025-2027

 Potential impacts:

-The proposed amendments for the first phase would apply to health and biosciences stakeholders involved in the conduct of clinical trials in Canada.
+The proposed framework for the first phase would apply to health and biosciences stakeholders involved in the conduct of drug clinical trials in Canada.

 This regulatory proposal would make the regulation of clinical trials clearer, more predictable and more transparent for businesses, academics and people in Canada.

 A more flexible regulatory framework would benefit researchers and industry by better accommodating innovative, non-conventional clinical trial designs.
 This would improve access to clinical trials.
 A risk-based approach would help reduce the regulatory burden for some clinical trials conducted on marketed products.
-Other benefits would include, for example, improved safety monitoring for those who participate in clinical trials in Canada.
+Other benefits would include, for example, improved safety monitoring for participants in clinical trials in Canada.

 Consultations: